 Most of us have heard of the health benefits that probiotics and antioxidants have to offer and many of us regularly consume them as part of our diet.
 What is less known is their use in skincare and the benefits they can have when applied topically for people suffering various skin conditions and for general skin health.
+We'll look at the benefits of probiotics in skin care in this article and discuss how antioxidants help your skin as well.

 What are Probiotics and Antioxidants?